Kabiru Ado Lakwaya

-Kabiru Ado Lakwaya, popularly known as Lakwaya, is a politician who is an Executive Council of Kano State member, and is serving as a Commissioner of Youth and Sports Development.
+Kabiru Ado Lakwaya is a Nigerian politician who is an Executive Council of Kano State member, and a former Commissioner of Youth and Sports Development.

 Early life

 Kabiru Ado was born in Lakwaya Ward of Gwarzo local government area of Kano State.

 Political career

 Lakwaya was a students leader, he was the National Senate President of the National Association of Kano State Student (NAKSS) while he was an undergraduate at Usman Danfodio University Sokoto.
 Before his appointment as a Commissioner, Lakwaya was the Chairman of National Youth Council of Nigeria Kano State Branch.

 Lakwaya contest for Kano State House of Assembly seat in 2019 Nigerian general elections under the flat form of All Progressive Congress APC where he stepdown for the incumbent member representing Gwarzo Constituency in the Kano State House of Assembly.

 Lakwaya was appointed as the Commissioner of Kano State Ministry of Youth and Sports Development by Governor Abdullahi Umar Ganduje.